measurement-kit/libndt/README.md

 ```

 To run a NDT test, create a `Client` instance, configure its `settings`, and
 then call `run()`.
-Measurement Kit will override the `virtual` methods of the
+Measurement Kit will override the `virtual` methods
-`Client` class to gather logs and results and allow to interrupt tests.
+above to gather logs, and results, and allow to interrupt tests.
 See
 [example_client.cpp](example_client.cpp).

 ## Clone